AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2023/2023-09-27-aws-delete-all-default-vpcs-in-all-regions.md

             IGW=$(aws ec2 describe-internet-gateways --region ${REGION} --filters "Name=attachment.vpc-id,Values=${VPCID}" --query 'InternetGateways[].InternetGatewayId' --output text)

-            ## IF IGW exists, then detach and deletes the IGW from the Default-VPC
+            ## IF IGW exists, then detach and delete the IGW from the Default-VPC
             if [ -z "${IGW}" ];
                 then
                     echo "NULL - IGW already removed."